 Agencies using eight-digit ALCs report foreign currency disbursements to an appropriation on their Statement of Transactions (224).

 Agencies using four-digit ALCs do not report foreign currency disbursements on their Statement of Transaction (224).
 Instead, they report a charge to the agency appropriation indicated on SF 1166: Voucher and Schedule of Payments, for these disbursements on a SF 1221.
 An agency receives confirmation of the disbursement of foreign currency payments and the amounts of the U.S. dollar equivalent of those payments.
 These reports include:

-All agencies must use CARS and shall submit the Treasury Account Symbol (TAS)/Business Event Type Code (BETC) reporting classification of each payment.
+All agencies must use CARS and submit the Treasury Account Symbol (TAS)/Business Event Type Code (BETC) reporting classification of each payment.

 All federal agencies not using Treasury disbursing office services must submit disbursement related transaction information through PIR to CARS.